What Is a Franchise Fee?

 From a financial reporting basis, until the franchisor has substantially provided all of its contractually obligated initial support (generally indicated when the franchise is open for business), they cannot recognize the franchise fee as income.

 For most franchisors the initial franchise fee is not negotiable but, like any contract, the amount of the franchise fee is whatever the two parties agree it to be.
 Franchising is all about consistent and sustainable replication, and if one franchisee has paid a lower franchise fee than others, it can cause problems.

-However, there are a few situations where franchisors will often alter the amount of their initial Franchise Fee:
+However, there are a few situations where franchisors will often alter the amount of their initial franchise fee:

-- Multi-unit development: When a franchisee agrees to open multiple locations throughout a defined period, this is traditionally called a multi-unit development agreement.
+When a franchisee agrees to open multiple locations throughout a defined period, this is traditionally called a multi-unit development or master franchise agreement.
 In this type of agreement, it is not uncommon for franchisors to reduce the franchise fee for locations the franchisee is scheduled to open later on in the development schedule.
 For example, the franchisee will be required to pay the normal $35,000 franchise fee for the first two units it opens, but only $30,000 for units three through five.
 This operates as an incentive for the franchisee to open up more than one unit.
 It is also becoming more common for multi-unit franchisees that sign a development agreement also to pay a lower continuing royalty fee.

-- Renewal fee: At the end of the term of the franchise agreement, depending on the franchisee’s right to re-up with the relationship per the terms of their contract, they may elect to renew the relationship with the franchisor.
+At the end of the term of the franchise agreement, depending on the franchisee’s right to re-up with the relationship per the terms of their contract, they may elect to renew the relationship with the franchisor.
 The initial fee they pay when entering into the successor agreement is generally referred to as a renewal or successor fee.
 Similar to the transfer fee, the renewal fee usually is a lower amount than charged to new franchisees.

-- Founders club: Some new franchisors, when they first begin to offer franchises, recognize that their initial franchisees may look at their opportunity differently than they might look at a more established franchisor.
-To overcome any perceived additional risk and to prime the pump for franchise sales, you will occasionally see franchisors offer a reduced fee for what is often referred to as a “founders club.”
+Some new franchisors, when they first begin to offer franchises, recognize that their initial franchisees may look at their opportunity differently than they might look at a more established franchisor.
+To overcome any perceived additional risk and to prime the pump for franchise sales, some franchisors offer a reduced fee for what is often referred to as a “founders club.”

 While generally, franchise agreements are adhesion contracts (non-negotiable), there are several instances where the terms may be negotiable, and while not common, franchise fees may under the right circumstances fall into a negotiable category.